Garmin Vivofit 3 Review

 - Battery LifeEditor: 99%

-This is a short introductory review of the Garmin Vivofit 3.
-If you’ve been thinking of buying one hopefully my plain speaking review will give you the important facts and help you make a decision.
-A key feature of the Vivofit 3 is no more messing around with USB charging cables.
+If you’ve been thinking of buying an activity tracker hopefully this review of the Vivofit 3 will give you the important facts and help you make a decision.
+A key feature of the Garmin Vivofit 3 is no more messing around with USB charging cables.
 The range of Vivofit models including this Vivofit 3 and the Vivofit Jr all come with a coincell battery installed.
 These batteries should last a minimum of 1 year.
 When the batteries run flat either self change the CR1632 battery yourself or pay a jeweller a couple of pounds to do it for you.
 This review of the Vivofit 3 has been brought to you by Tristan Haskins aka CardioCritic

 Release Date (UK) > March 2016